AntociM/El-mania/Testing.md

     - In the menu, the user can access `My Profile`.
 There will be Order History, registered address, and the possibility to change the password.

 14. As a **site user** I want to **receive an email confirmation after checkout** so that **I can see that my order is being handled**.

     - When a purchase is completed, the user will receive an email with the order number and more information.

 15. As a **site user**, I want to **contact the company via form** so that **I conveniently can reach the company**.

     - At the bottom of the page, where is contact information, the user can send a message to the company by filling out that form.

+16. As an **admin** I want to **add new products** so that **I keep the brand relevant to customers**.

+    - The website has role-based login in place.
+When the admin is logged in, a special button `Add product` will be enabled.
+When pressing a new product, all the details can be added to the store.

+17. As an **admin**, I want to **edit product information presented on the website** so that **I can keep the customers updated and well-informed**.

+    - When logged in, the admin can press the `Edit product` button on the products page and for each product page.
+Here any category can be changed and saved to the database.

+18. As an **admin** I want to **delete products from the store** so that **I can effortlessly remove old products**.

+    - The admin can press the `Delete product` button on the products and product detail pages, and this action will automatically remove the chosen product from the database.
 ## Code verification

 El-mania e-commerce application has been manually tested.
 All the code has been run through the W3C HTML validator, the W3C CSS validator, and the PEP8 linter for python code.
 The code passed the W3C Validator with all the Django template tags.
 Outside of that, no errors were reported.

 ![](static/media/readme-images/css-validation.jpg)